OurVoiceUSA/HelloVoter/README.md

 ## Future Development Goals

 * Move the "Your Representatives" functionality from Native to React.js and call the web version.
-* Further expand the Canvassing tool feature set
+* Further expand the Canvassing tool feature set:
+  * signature gathering
+  * turf management
+  * scale to support national canvassing operations

 ## Development Setup